Oscar Micheaux: Style

 My results ... might have been narrow at times, due perhaps to certain limited situations, which I endeavored to portray, but in those limited situations, the truth was the predominant characteristic.
 It is only by presenting those portions of the race portrayed in my pictures, in the light and background of their true state, that we can raise our people to greater heights.
 I am too imbued with the spirit of Booker T. Washington to engraft false virtues upon ourselves, to make ourselves that which we are not.

 Death

-Micheaux died on March 25, 1951, in Charlotte, North Carolina, of heart failure.
+Micheaux died on March 25, 1951, in Charlotte, North Carolina, of heart failure, aged 67.
 He is buried in Great Bend Cemetery in Great Bend, Kansas, the home of his youth.
 His gravestone reads: "A man ahead of his time".

-Personal
+Personal life

 In South Dakota, Micheaux married Orlean McCracken.
 Her family proved to be complex and burdensome for Micheaux.
 Unhappy with their living arrangements, Orlean felt that Micheaux did not pay enough attention to her.
 She gave birth while he was away on business, and was reported to have emptied their bank accounts and fled.
 Orlean's father sold Micheaux's property and took the money from the sale.
 After his return, Micheaux tried unsuccessfully to get Orlean and his property back.
-He married Alice Russell in 1926.
+He married Alice B. Russell in 1926.
 Oscar and Alice remained married until his death.